Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Mouthguard

-Rinse your mouthguard with water or mouthwash after each use and allow it to dry completely.
-Store it in a ventilated case.
+Clean your mouthguard with water or mouthwash and then air dry it in a mouth guard case.

 Recommendations